 - Summarize the treatment plan for obsessive-compulsive disorder.

-- Explain the neurological pathways affected in OCD.
+- Explain the neurological pathways affected by OCD.

 - Review the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for patients with obsessive-compulsive disorder.

-In The Diagnostic and Statistical Manual of Mental Disorders (DSM)-5, which was published by the American Psychiatric Association (APA) in 2013, Obsessive-Compulsive Disorder sits under its own category of Obsessive-Compulsive and Related Disorders.
-Within that are the following subcategories were placed:
+In The Diagnostic and Statistical Manual of Mental Disorders (DSM)-5, which was published by the American Psychiatric Association (APA) in 2013, obsessive-compulsive disorder sits under its own category of obsessive-compulsive and related disorders where the following subcategories were placed: